MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/admin-prepare-dynamics-365-for-sales-for-integration.md

 ms.search.keywords: sales, crm, integration, integrating ms.date: 06/14/2021
 ms.author: bholtorf
-ms.openlocfilehash: addc48ca52ea27ee7c63b8f8c1b44af8a2f1eb63
+ms.openlocfilehash: b4fb329c076cab03b6ea5ccc78813ad57ae29db3
-ms.sourcegitcommit: 5a02f8527faecdffcc54f9c5c70cefe8c4b3b3f4
+ms.sourcegitcommit: 8a12074b170a14d98ab7ffdad77d66aed64e5783
 ms.translationtype: HT
 ms.contentlocale: en-NZ
-ms.lasthandoff: 03/04/2022
+ms.lasthandoff: 03/31/2022
-ms.locfileid: "8383127"
+ms.locfileid: "8517046"
 ---
 # <a name="integrating-with-dynamics-365-sales"></a>Integrating with Dynamics 365 Sales

 The sales person role is often considered as one the most outward-facing jobs in a business.
 However, it can be helpful for sales people to be able to look inward in the business and see what is happening on the back end.
 By integrating [!INCLUDE[prod_short](includes/prod_short.md)] and [!INCLUDE[crm_md](includes/crm_md.md)], you can give your sales people that insight by enabling them to view information in [!INCLUDE[prod_short](includes/prod_short.md)] while they are working in [!INCLUDE[crm_md](includes/crm_md.md)].
 For example, when preparing a sales quote it could be useful to know whether you have enough inventory to fulfil the order.
-For more information, see [Using Dynamics 365 Sales from Business Central](marketing-integrate-dynamicscrm.md).
+For more information, see [Use Dynamics 365 Sales from Business Central](marketing-integrate-dynamicscrm.md).

 > [!NOTE]
 > This topic describes the process of integrating the online versions of [!INCLUDE[crm_md](includes/crm_md.md)] and [!INCLUDE[prod_short](includes/prod_short.md)] through [!INCLUDE[prod_short](includes/cds_long_md.md)].
 For information about on-premises configuration, see [Preparing Dynamics 365 Sales for Integration on-premises](/dynamics365/business-central/dev-itpro/administration/prepare-dynamics-365-for-sales-for-integration).